EfthymiaKakoulidou/secrets/TESTING.md

 ### JavaScript

-ESlint - Has been used during developement and had the warning below which derives from my backend model name
+ESlint - Has been used during developement and had the warning below which derives from my backend model name.
 | ESlint |
 | --- |
 |![screenshot](documentation/validation/eslint.jpg)|